 1 Motivation

-We also believe that science and the research software we create to support it, should serve everyone in our communities, which means it needs to be sustainable, open, and built by and for all groups Currently, however, there is a dismaying lack of diversity in scientific and open source communities in general.
-That disappointing lack of diversity is potentially detrimental to the sustainability, utility and productivity of projects.
+We also believe that science and the research software we create to support it, should serve everyone in our communities, which means it needs to be sustainable, open, and built by and for all groups.
+Currently, however, there is a dismaying lack of diversity in scientific and open source communities in general.
+This lack of diversity is potentially detrimental to the sustainability, utility and productivity of projects.

-rOpenSci is carrying out a series of activities and projects to transform science to ensure that serves everyone in our communities which include our multilingual publishing project.
+rOpenSci is carrying out a series of activities and projects to transform science to ensure that it serves everyone in our communities.
+One of these projects is our multilingual publishing project.

 1.1 Language barrier

-English is the lingua franca for science creating a significant barrier for non-English speaker waiting to join the field.
-It is also the predominant language of open source in code, content, and community interactions making language access one of the environmental barriers to equity in open source.1 .
+English is the lingua franca for science creating a significant barrier for non-English speakers wanting to join the field.
+It is also the predominant language of open source in code, content, and community interactions making language access one of the environmental barriers to equity in open source.1

 The UNESCO’s recommendation on open science highlights the need to overcome language barriers in order to achieve the open science core values and guiding principles of Equity and fairness, Diversity and inclusiveness, Equality of opportunities, and Collaboration, participation and inclusion2.